myaomeow/myaomeow.github.io/_pages/about.md

 title: "About"
 ---

 Hello!
-I'm a current senior at Caltech studying physics and computer science.
-I am interested in how fundamental physical principles can be used to explain and model complex biological systems and their interaction with matter.
-I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine.
+I'm an incoming MD-PhD candidate at the University of Pennsylvania and a Caltech physics graduate (c/o 2021).
+I am interested in applying physics-derived and computational tools to advance our ability to treat and diagnose human disease.
+I'm aspiring to become a physician-scientist to advance our understanding of science, technology and medicine, and ultimately save lives.

 # Newsworthy
+> **March 2021**

+  1. I am beyond excited to share that I will be matriculating at the University of Pennsylvania MSTP this fall!
+Incredibly grateful for all of the support I've gotten from my friends and mentors along the way.
+See you soon Philly!

-> **January 2020**
+> **January 2021**

   1. Incredibly excited to be joining the [Hyperfine](https://hyperfine.io/) team this summer as a software engineering intern!
 I'll be developing image reconstruction algorithms for portable MRI's and the next generation of clinical diagnostics.
   2. Honored to be supported by the [Sum Yee and Sue Kai Yee Fund](https://breakthrough.caltech.edu/yee-scholarships-honor-hardworking-parents-help-outstanding-students-achieve-dreams/) for my senior year at Caltech.
 I'm extremely grateful to Jim and Candy Yee for their support of students like myself.